Cold can increase stroke risk; know the symptoms and how to prevent yourself - News

 Temperature drops during fall and winter can increase the occurrence of stroke by up to 20%, according to the National Institute of Cardiology.

-This happens because the feeling of cold raises blood pressure, one of the main causes of the problem, according to neurosurgeon Feres Chadad, from Beneficência Portuguesa in São Paulo.
+This happens because the feeling of cold raises blood pressure, one of the main causes of the problem, according to neurosurgeon Feres Chaddad, from Beneficência Portuguesa in São Paulo.

 “To maintain body temperature, skin vessels enter vasoconstriction, that is, they decrease blood concentration to prevent heat loss.
 This increases systemic blood pressure, [por isso] vascular pathologies tend to be more easily manifested during cold weather”, explains the doctor.